Janpot/nymus/packages/nymus/README.md

   </a>
 </p>

-> Transform [ICU messages](http://userguide.icu-project.org/formatparse/messages) into performant React components.
+> Transform [ICU messages](http://userguide.icu-project.org/formatparse/messages) into React components.

 `nymus` aims to generate components that look as if they were handwritten.